Plastic Surgery, Beauty, Skin Care Message Boards & Blogs

 that caused the pain it originally did get alot better.
 Levelled out but nver all better.
 Although unrelated maybe my cervix seems to have dropped too as I have to check my iud.
 I used to not be able to reach my cervix without pushing or without sitting- Now I have no problem.
 I hope it's not uterine colapse too but I am feeling

 Absolutely see a speciality and have all your files from your GYN and urologist sent there.
-I am from SC.
 Sorry, I wish I could help.
 Had I not seen my Specialist, there is not telling what I would be like today.
 Specifically, my LAST visit with my GYNO said, "Well, you're just going to have to live with it" and told me to take 'Advil or something for the paina nd swelling and cramping referring my my pain and cramping and Adenomyosis and other things.
 My body was under attack and was toxic.
 My husband stood up and was in such a cool rage and said "That's not good enough!".
 He just shrugged.
 That was my during point.
-I was going down fast and everyone, especially our marriage and our kids, were suffering tremendously.

 I had this done.
 I had a vaginal hysterectomy due to severe uterine prolapse 2 years ago done by a ob/gyn.
 Well, I should have gone with a urogynocologist.
 My bladder prolapsed and I then had my TT and bladder surgeries (and rectocele) done together in April of this year.
 So far everything is A-okay Happy with both procedures.
 I strongly suggest going to a urogynocologist.
 They are surgeons who specialize in this area.
 You mentioned you are only 24.
 Are you absolutely positive you are done having babies?
 If there's any doubt in your mind, wait.
 And also, you could probably have the uro tie your tubes while doing the bladder Good luck and feel free to ask me any questions you may have.
 I have done tons of research on this stuff.